Fitness terms and workout plans abound.

 - Equipment and expenses: There are inexpensive alternatives to machines, weights and gym memberships.
 Try bands or body-weight exercises.

 Can I find strength and conditioning workouts online?

 Yes, but be careful.

-“Take caution with generic workouts you find online.
-We all have different starting points and limitations,” Joswiak said.
-“Consider talking to a professional to get started with a strength and conditioning program specific to your needs.”
+“Take caution with any online program,” Aul said.
+“Consider talking to a doctor, physical therapist, athletic trainer or personal trainer to get started with a strength and conditioning program specific to your needs.”

 Talk with your provider prior to beginning a program of regular physical activity.